wasanii/quiz-app/README.md

 ## Progress storage

 The app stores the IDs of questions you have answered in `localStorage` under the key `solved`.
 The number of correct answers is stored under `score`.
-When the page loads it filters out any solved questions and serves one of the remaining questions at random.
-To reset your progress, open your browser's developer tools and remove both the `solved` and `score` entries (or clear all stored data).
+IDs of incorrectly answered questions are stored under `incorrect`.
+Enable "復習モード" using the switch on the page to practice only those questions.
+Correct answers in this mode remove the corresponding ID from `incorrect` so you can repeat until all are solved.
+When the page loads it filters questions according to the current mode.
+To reset your progress, open your browser's developer tools and remove the `solved`, `score` and `incorrect` entries (or clear all stored data).